Skaled/Skaled-Core/README.md

 Q: What are you currently developing? <br>
 A: **Check out what I'm developing [here](https://trello.com/b/08H6V1DG/skaled-core)!**

-Q: What does mean **Skaled AI renewed**? <br>
+Q: Where has gone the **Documentation**? <br>
-A: It's a renewed AI.
-I like how it is now, but if I can improve it, it would be awesome.
-I have some ideas of how it could be.
+A: Is no longer needed, it was intended only to be used for console based.